Guardian Home Program

 ADDITIONAL CONTRACT INFORMATION FOR GUARDIAN HOMES

 Female puppy – beginning at approximately 1 year (or 2nd heat), we will need you to monitor for heat cycles.
 As soon as the heat cycle begins, the dog will come to our house for a 1 week period.
 She will be returned to you after this time.
-Approximately 45 days after mating, the dog will return to our home to whelp and raise the puppies (for 8 weeks).
+Approximately 48 days after mating, the dog will return to our home to whelp and raise the puppies.
 You are more than welcome to visit your dog during this time.
-After the female is finished breeding she will be spayed and will live out the rest of her years with you.

 Advantage for the breeder is the possibility to keep more dogs for breeding than you comfortably can have in your own home /take care of it in a good individual way.